anwesha2002/Task-Manager/README.md

 Node.js and npm installed on your development machine.
 MongoDB installed and running locally or on a remote server.
 Basic knowledge of JavaScript, React, Node.js, and Express.js.

-Installation
+## Installation
-Follow these steps to install and set up the Full-Stack Notes Application:
+Follow these steps to install and set up the Task_manager Application:

 Clone this repository to your local machine:

 bash
 Copy code